rakeshkrish/LAMMPS--files/README.md

 sim.in
 --------------------------------------------------------------------------------
 LAMMPS simulation script file.

-The script file requires data file as input.
-Under data file name section, the name of data file.
+--The script file requires data file as input.
+  -Under data file name section, the name of data file can be modified depending on the system.

-Pair coeff section can be modified depending on the number of types of beads.
+--Pair coeff section can be modified depending on the number of types of beads.
-Three pairs of coefficients are given for two types of beads.
+  -Three pairs of coefficients are given for two types of beads.

-Modify the Pair_coeff section based on the data file and types of beads in data file.
+  -Modify the Pair_coeff section based on the data file and types of beads in data file.

-loop variable should be modified for the number of trajectories.
+--loop variable should be modified for the number of trajectories.

-run command can be modified for simulation time.
+--run command can be modified for simulation time.